panpf/sketch/README.md

 ```

 > [!TIP]
-> * `sketch-compose`, `sketch-view`, `sketch-extensions-compose`, `sketch-extensions-view`
-    Modules all depend on the singleton provided by the `sketch-singleton` module.
-If you don’t need
+> * `sketch-compose`, `sketch-view` Modules all depend on the singleton provided by
-    the singleton, you can directly rely on their `*-core` version.
+    the `sketch-singleton` module.
+If you don’t need the singleton, you can directly rely on their `*-core` version.
 > * On Android `sketch-compose` and `sketch-view` can be used together

 #### R8 / Proguard